shadowezz/Productiv/docs/DeveloperGuide.md

 * `1-10-2020 00:00:59` Format is wrong (e.g missing or additional digit).
 * `31-02-2020 00:00` Invalid range (e.g invalid leap year).

-#### Example
 The following is an example of how DateTime can be implemented into the model

 ![DateTimeClassDiagram](images/DateTimeClass.png)
 * DateTime is a class that can be used by all models.
 * From, To and Deadline are fields which extend from DateTime.

-### Usage
-DateTime can be used to compare with DateTime fields:
+DateTime can be used to compare with other DateTime objects:
-* Enables deliverables to be sorted based on which meeting starts earlier.
+* Enable deliverables to be sorted based on which one is due the earliest.
-* DateTime can be used to identify clashes if there are any clashes between meetings.
+* DateTime can be used to identify time clashes between different meetings.

 #### Design consideration:
 * **Alternative 1 (current choice):** Throws error when invalid range is